Legend of the Holy Right Hand – Sâniob (Szentjobb)

 Part of the „The patrons and guardians of the land” topic

-St. Stephen’s most famous relic is the Holy Right Hand (Szent Jobb), which according to legend, was discovered intact years after his death in 1038.
-The relic’s preservation was considered miraculous, symbolizing the divine favor and sanctity of Hungary’s first king, who played a crucial role in Christianizing the nation.
-According to Bishop Hartvik’s legend, when Stephen’s coffin was opened in 1083 during his canonization, a monk named Mercurius presented the king’s fully preserved right hand, still bearing an authentic ring.
+St. Stephen’s most famous relic is the Holy Right Hand (Szent Jobb), which, according to legend, was discovered intact years after he died in 1038.
+The relic’s preservation was considered miraculous, symbolizing the divine favor and sanctity of Hungary’s first king, who played a crucial role in the nation’s Christianization.
+According to Bishop Hartvik’s legend, when Stephen’s coffin was opened during his canonization in 1083, a monk named Mercurius presented the king’s fully preserved right hand, still bearing an authentic ring.

 Eventually, the Holy Right Hand found a permanent home in St. Stephen’s Basilica in Budapest, where it is still venerated today.
-The relic was examined in 1951, 1988, and 1999, using magnifying glasses, microscopes, endoscopy, and X-ray, though radiocarbon or DNA testing has not been done to confirm its authenticity.
+The relic was examined in 1951, 1988, and 1999 using magnifying glasses, microscopes, endoscopes, and X-rays, although radiocarbon or DNA testing has not been done to confirm its authenticity.